 Do you want to be part of the next wave of world-class and world recognised creative animators from Aotearoa?

 Māoriland ‘Ahi’ Tech Creative Hub (M.A.T.C.H.) is based at the Māoriland Hub in Ōtaki.
-In October MATCH will launch its first training programme for rangatahi Māori aimed at creating pathways to employment in the creative tech industry.
+In October MATCH launched its first training programme for rangatahi Māori aimed at creating pathways to employment in the creative tech industry.

-M.A.T.C.H Animation Intensifier is a 6-Week industry-led full-time course with the aim of pathwaying, guiding and supporting rangatahi Māori into work in the Animation industry.
-Graduates of the programme will be placed into 10 weeks of industry-based employment or further tertiary education.
+M.A.T.C.H Animation intensifiers are Six Week industry-led full-time course with the aim of pathwaying, guiding and supporting rangatahi Māori into work in the Animation industry.
+Graduates of the programme will be placed into 12 weeks of industry-based employment or further tertiary education.

 Mahi Whakatairanga –